 - Ready-to-heat products

 The usefulness of the NOVA classification

-In recent years, the food supply has changed dramatically.
-With the advent of ultra-processed foods, the usual food groups (vegetables and fruits, grain products, milk and alternatives, meats and alternatives) can no longer distinguish them from other foods.
-In addition, research using the NOVA classification finds that ultra-processed foods negatively affect diet.
+In recent years, the food offer has evolved enormously.
+With the appearance of ultra-processed foods, the usual food groups (vegetables and fruits, cereal products, milk and alternatives, meat and alternatives) no longer allow them to be distinguished from other foods.
+Additionally, research using the NOVA classification finds that ultra-processed foods have negative impacts on diet.
 On the one hand, they promote an increased consumption of foods with high energy density, saturated fats, trans fats and free sugars (added sugars and those naturally present in syrups, honey and fruit juices).
-On the other hand, they decrease the consumption of fiber and micronutrients such as iron, zinc and vitamin A. Some studies also observe a direct association between ultra-processed foods and hypertension, obesity, syndrome. metabolic (a set of factors that increase the risk of developing type 2 diabetes, heart disease, and stroke) and dyslipidemia (blood profiles where lipids are abnormal).
+On the other hand, they decrease the consumption of fiber and micronutrients such as iron, zinc and vitamin A. Some studies also observe a direct association between ultra-processed foods and hypertension, obesity, syndrome metabolic (a set of factors that increase the risk of developing type 2 diabetes, suffering from heart disease and having a stroke) and dyslipidemias (blood profiles where the level of lipids is abnormal).
 With the NOVA classification, consumers can differentiate foods from the four categories and make informed food choices.

 Article written by: